 It’s important to use your communication skills to change the world around you for the better.
 Why start with wrinkles?
 Well, I’ve written articles about grace in politics and faith before, but it struck me that I never did start at the beginning.
-In order to start a movement for world grace, I think it needs to begin with something more universal and easier to discuss.
+To start a movement for world grace, I think it needs to begin with something more universal and more comfortable to discuss.
 If you think of it in colloquial movie terms, this article is a prequel.

 Every one of us, if we are blessed, will live to see the day when our face has an abundance of creases and lines.
 There will come a day when even the fresh-faced, four-year-old will be weathered.
 I’d like to start at the beginning with something we can probably all agree on and feel confident enough to pass along.
 I say wrinkles are desirable (dare I say fashionable) and I’m going to prove it.

 The Case for Wrinkles: 10 Reasons Why the World Should Be Wrinkle Friendly

 Yes, given the alternative to growing old, wrinkles come in on top!
 Death is a very distant second!
 Once you realize how much worse you could have it, wrinkles don’t seem so bad.

 Yes, the more wrinkled your face is, the softer it gets.
 My 11 y/o son loves to touch my 48-year-old face and always comments, “It’s so soft!”